aruminant/tinyq/README.md

 # TinyQ
-A zero dependency JS plugin which allows readers to highligh text within a web page and task some action.
+A zero dependency JS plugin which allows readers to highlight text within a web page and task some action.
 By default the plugin will allow the user to create a tweet, or a Facebook post.

 ## Quickstart